-Barn conversions offer a contemporary space within a traditional landscape.
-Take a look at these inspiring examples of converted barns below.
+Homes within converted barns offer a contemporary space within a traditional landscape.
+Take a look at these inspiring barn conversion examples below.

 Image: Rob Rhodes

 Choosing a barn to convert into a contemporary home is no small feat, but the results can be extraordinary.
 Take a look at these 9 conversion projects that have all conserved the spirit of the original structure.